Women and Heart Disease—Questions and Answers for the Primary Care Physician

 A. A recent scientific statement by the American Heart Association and endorsed by the Vascular Disease Foundation reports that although the age-dependent prevalence of peripheral arterial disease (PAD) is lower in women than in men, the total disease burden among women is actually higher (based on results from the 2010 US census data).1 There is also a trend, yet to be validated, that suggests a higher rate of end-point events, such as cardiovascular mortality, all-cause mortality, and major coronary events for women than men among persons with an ankle brachial index (ABI) less than 0.90.
 The implication may be that the prognosis for women given a diagnosis of PAD is worse than for men.

 It is now recognized that even though women experience more functional impairment as a result of PAD than men, they are less likely to undergo revascularization.
-For this reason, additional research is needed to explore whether there are important gender-based differences in clinical presentation or in the sensitivity and specificity of diagnostic tests used to assess PAD (eg, the ABI).
+For this reason, additional research is needed to explore whether there are important sex-based differences in clinical presentation or in the sensitivity and specificity of diagnostic tests used to assess PAD (eg, the ABI).

-Many people of both genders do not experience intermittent claudication, the classic symptom of lower extremity PAD, and older women in particular are more likely to be asymptomatic.
-Some studies have suggested that women in general are more likely than men to present with asymptomatic or atypical disease—a possibility that should heighten clinical awareness among primary care providers.
+Many people of both sexes do not experience intermittent claudication, the classic symptom of lower extremity PAD, and older women in particular are more likely to be asymptomatic.
+Some studies have suggested that women in general are more likely than men to present with asymptomatic or atypical disease—a possibility that should heighten clinical awareness among primary care physicians.
 It is known that women with PAD experience more rapid functional decline than those without PAD; furthermore, women, particularly those of certain ethnicities, such as black women, are more likely than men to experience graft failure and limb loss, another fact that may point to a worse prognosis for women with this disease.

 Female patients are more likely to obtain care from a primary care physician than male patients and the large burden of PAD among US women is reflected by the fact that they have as many as or more PAD-specific physician visits than men.
 Taken together, these facts demand a heightened awareness of the disease and an elevated index of suspicion in female patients who may have risk factors.